 Even the tamest parrot can bite in the defense or protection of a perceived mate, nesting territory, and/or food source.
 While it may not seem logical to us, the parrot may bite his favored person when another person enters the area.
 I think that tame parrot's bond to our facial features so if a parrot is used to sitting on its caregiver’s shoulder, it probably perceives that the person’s body is the perch.
 If it is threatened by another person entering the area, it might actually bite its best friend.
 Why?
 Perhaps it is because the perceived mate is not joining in the defense of the territory and the facial jab might be communication to fly away.

 Unless a parrot is extremely tame, it won’t be comfortable if a stranger reaches into his cage.
 Most parrots are more threatened by anything different around their cages.
 If you have friends or relatives who want to get to know your parrot, it is best to introduce them in a “neutral room” away from the cage.
 A neutral room is an area where the parrot can’t see its cage, has no perceived territory and is much less likely to be aggressive Another cause for real biting behavior has to do with food.
-My caique, Spike, will not tolerate being approached by anyone, even me if he is eating.
-He is certainly not into sharing.
-This is especially true when he has a pistachio nut.
-I have to respect this unless he has gotten into something that could be dangerous to him.
+My caique, Spike, wouldn't tolerate being approached by anyone, even me if he was eating.
+He was certainly not into sharing.
+This is especially true when he had a pistachio nut.
+I have to respect this unless he had gotten into something that could be dangerous to him.

 Overload behavior can also cause biting but it is quite different from parrot aggression.
 I believe that this is a matter of brain chemistry with hormones and other neurotransmitters putting the bird into a “super” mode.
 A Yellow-nape I knew years ago showed a classic example of overload during play with his caregivers.
 They were playing with the Amazon on the floor rolling a ball back and forth between them.
 The nape would run back and forth between them chasing the ball.
 Eventually, he became overexcited by the play and grabbed a hand instead of the ball.
 This type of play would have been fine if the women playing the game had watched the bird’s body language.
 At some point in the game, his eyes started pinning and he seemed far more intense.
 If they stopped then, the one woman would not have received such a bad bite.
 Once the Amazon went into overload, they couldn’t pick him up without experiencing more aggression.
 They needed to let him calm down first.